-We've designed this leadership experience to be taken in pairs, so you'll need to sign up a friend or co-worker.
+We've designed this leadership experience to be taken in pairs or trios, so you'll need to sign up one or two friends or co-workers.

 Even as an individual contributor, you're still working as part of a team, organization, or shared mission.
 And anytime you notice a gap of something that could be better, there is an opportunity to take initiative and to lead.